Investigating the effect of Cu$^{2+}$ sorption in montmorillonite using density functional theory and molecular dynamics simulations: Discussions and conclusions

 In this research, we considered Cu$^{2+}$ as the charge state of copper ions in the clay systems.
 However, copper may exist in other charge states.
 This assumption is empowered by the results of energy profile analysis of more than 40 L-J potentials for Cu$^{2+}$ along the perpendicular direction of MMT, which two of the best results are presented in Fig~\ref{fig:fig2}.
-Surprisingly, even with a variety of potentials, we could not find a well-matched energy profile with DFT results.
+Despite testing a variety of potentials, we found that our L-J potential captures the well depth and convexity of the curvature around the equilibrium better than other tested L-J potentials, but it still does not perfectly match the DFT results.
 This discrepancy suggests that the charge of the copper ion may not be exactly 2+ in the presence of dry MMT.
 Furthermore, it is possible that the charge of the copper ion varies with its distance from MMT.
-In future, we will explore the charge distribution of copper ion using Bader charge analysis in dry and wet clay systems to gain deeper insight into this phenomena.
+In future, we will explore the charge distribution of copper ion using Bader charge analysis in dry and wet clay systems to gain deeper insight into these phenomena.

 Overall, our findings provide a better understanding of the behavior of interlayer cations in clay systems.
 The extension of the ClayFF force field to include Cu$^{2+}$ interactions enhances its versatility and applicability in modeling a broader range of clay systems.
-In the future, we aim to use the PMFs in this study to develop a coarse-grained mesoscales of hydrated Cu-MMT, Ca-MMT and Na-MMT and examine their mechanical properties.
+In the future, we aim to use the PMFs in this study to develop coarse-grained mesoscales of hydrated Cu-MMT, Ca-MMT and Na-MMT and examine their mechanical properties.
+An interesting extension of this work would involve including a PMF calculation where the rotation of one platelet around the Z-axis is relaxed, allowing for the actual minimum PMF to be obtained.
+This could potentially alter the observed swelling pressures and provide a more accurate representation of the interaction characteristics.